Delicious home-grown, home-made food from the Blue Rabbit Smallholding in Shottisham - a farm to fork experience!

 Bacon and sausages from the free-range, rare-breed, large Black pigs.
 Eggs from the very free-range flock of heritage chickens.
 Fresh vegetables, salad and fruit from the kitchen garden.
 Home-made cakes, including gluten free!

-School holidays open Thursday, Friday, Saturday and Sunday (and bank holidays) 8.30am -11.30am from April to October.
+School holidays open Thursday, Friday, Saturday and Sunday 9am -1.30pm from April to October.

 You're probably wondering what the alpacas are for, well they protect the chickens from predators (usually) and we collect their poo as fertiliser for the fruit and vegetables we grow."